What exactly is Matcha?

 The young tender leaves are steamed and dried immediately after harvest to retain their freshness.

-The next step is sorting and de-stemming to obtain the raw material required for Matcha called Tencha.
+The next step is sorting and de-stemming to obtain the raw material required for Matcha.
+At this stage the leaves are called Tencha.

 Tencha is blended and then refrigerated to then be ground traditionally in a machine powdered stone mill when required.